 Some films are such – they warrant a couple of watches for the elements to sink in.
-Of course, I did enjoy Sanjay Leela Bhansali’s Bajirao Mastani on first watch too.
-The second watch, however, made me sit down and write!
+Of course, I did enjoy Sanjay Leela Bhansali’s Bajirao Mastani on the first watch too.
+The second watch, however, made me sit down and write.

-It’s been a while I enjoyed a Sanjay Leela Bhansali (alias SLB) flick to this magnitude.
+It’s been a while I was impressed by a Sanjay Leela Bhansali film to this extent.
 Of course, Guzaarish had a heart of gold, but zilch repeat value.
-I can confidently say the (sort of) low expectations helped me enjoy the film much more.
-Going by the archetypal SLB film standards, I was all set for lavish sets, colour coordinated outfits and frames, surreal camera techniques and lighting – especially the night sequences!
-What did the trick was the absence of too much of self-indulgence by the maker.
-We are spared of his usual la-la-land milieu as well.
+I can confidently say the low expectations helped me appreciate the film a lot more.
+Going by the archetypal SLB film standards, I was all set for lavish sets, color-coordinated outfits and frames, surreal camera movements, symmetry, and exquisite lighting – especially the night sequences.
+Bajirao Mastani ticks every checkbox in great style.

-So, Bajirao Mastani is full of vivid characters who do not necessarily demand colours to light up the screen.
-Case in point being, Tanvi Azmi’s cantankerous Radha Maa.
+The film is full of vivid characters who do not necessarily demand colors to light up the screen.
+The case in point is Tanvi Azmi’s cantankerous Radha Maa.
 She carries intentions and attire similar to that of Maham Anga (Ila Arun) in Jodhaa Akbar.
-The result is a magnetic, studied performance with a pitch-perfect diction and styling.
-No, she isn’t evil, but very aptly behaved one for that time and era.
+The result is a magnetic performance with pitch-perfect diction and apt styling.
+The woman might be evil but is a very aptly behaved one for the era.

 Bajirao, on the other hand, is shockingly silent on his affair with Mastani.
-As he confesses to his wife, the tone is that of embarassment than that of pride.
+As he confesses to his wife, the tone is that of embarrassment than that of pride.
 Completing the trio is Deepika Padukone’s Mastani, who comes out a bit brave (brazen, for naysayers).
 She shows no regret over sharing her lover with another woman.
 She is immune to torture.
 Love is what drives her from within.
-This very aspect make ‘Mastani’ my person character in the film.
+This very aspect makes ‘Mastani’ my favorite character in the film.
 An adulteress – to put it lightly – hers is one character that demands no sympathy.
-A home-breaker, in urban lingo.
-But Deepika nails it and how!
-The way she has matured as an actor from her Om Shanti Om days is commendable!
-Ranveer Singh is apt as Peshwa Bajirao but wasn’t he more in the Bhansali hero mould than that of the Peshwa’s?
+She is a home-breaker, in modern lingo.
+However, Deepika risks it in style.
+The way she has matured as an actor from her Om Shanti Om days is commendable.
+Ranveer Singh is apt as Peshwa Bajirao but wasn’t he more in the Bhansali hero mold than that of the Peshwa’s?
 The scene to be noted would be the one where he distributes sweets in the name of his son Shamsher Bahadur and the confrontation that follows with Chimnaji Appa (Vaibbhav Tatwawdi, who reminds me of a young Manoj Bajpai).
 Milind Soman, in a thankless role, does well in that one scene where he convinces Bajirao to wage the war against Nizams.

-It always helps when a filmmaker has skills to compose his own songs, particularly when the film is an elaborate musical.
+It always helps when a filmmaker has the skills to compose his own songs, particularly when the film follows the standard Bollywood musical template.
 Bhansali’s soundtrack is a notch above the film itself.
-This can be said because the songs breathe life into his protagonists, sets and the proceedings.
-‘Albela Sajan’ spells grandeur in every way and that shot of Kashibai heralding the saffron Maratha flag is perhaps the best shot in the entire film.
-There is an unexplainable magic that transpires when Mastani graces the utsav belting out the shimmering ‘Deewani Mastani’.
-Blame it on Padukone’s angelic beauty or production designers Sujeet-Sriram’s exquisite ‘Aaina Mahal’, the song sends you on a romantic trance.
-Another song, ‘Mohe Rang Do Laal’, seems a bit underwhelming as Padukone doesn’t seem to be at home with Pandit Birju Maharaj’s moves.
-Nevertheless, the song paints a stunning visual on its own (full marks to Shreya Ghoshal’s vocals).
-Anyhow, the motive behind a princess of a Hindu state dancing to a Mujra-esque number is beyond my understanding.
+‘Albela Sajan’ spells grandeur and that shot of Kashibai heralding the saffron Maratha flag is perhaps the best shot (DOP: Sudeep Chatterjee) in the entire film.
+There is an element of magic that transpires when Mastani graces the ‘utsav’ to belt out the glitzy ‘Deewani Mastani’ number.
+Blame it on Padukone’s beauty or production designers Sujeet-Sriram’s stunning ‘Aaina Mahal’, the song sends you on a romantic trance.
+Another song, ‘Mohe Rang Do Laal’, seems a bit underwhelming as Padukone doesn’t seem to be at home with Pandit Birju Maharaj’s choreography although Shreya Ghoshal’s vocals do the trick as always.
+That said, the idea of the princess of a Hindu state performing a Mujra-esque number is beyond my understanding.
 Does it have anything to do with Raja Chhatrasal ‘thanking’ Mastani for her ‘ehsaan’ in the initial reels?
 She even replies how it was her duty to bring Peshwa Bajirao for Bundelkhand’s security.
 Raja and his kin are not shown to have enquired about her well-being after she leaves for Poona either.
-Strange!
+Strange.

-And let’s not forget the high voltage action sequences there!
+Let’s not forget the high-octane action sequences.
 After all, Bajirao Mastani is the love story of a warrior.
-Bhansali has successfully kept his penchant for high-art within limits and the war sequences look fascinatingly real despite VFX.
-Reminds me of those in Ashutosh Gowarikar’s Jodhaa Akbar and Santosh Sivan’s Asoka.
-And what on earth was that song of victory where the Peshwa dances like Ranveer Singh from Rupa undie ad?
-No wonder, Malhari was a loo break for many!
-Though it isn’t too fair to say, the pace slackens soon after the interval point.
-Redundant scenes, over-dramatic dialogue – somewhere boredom sets in for a while.
-Even a rather well-executed naming ceremony sequence doesn’t make the cut.
+Bhansali has successfully kept his penchant for high art within limits and the war sequences look real (VFX by NYVFXWAALA).
+But what on earth was that song of victory where the Peshwa dances like Ranveer Singh from the Rupa underpants TV commercial?
+No wonder, Malhari was a loo break for many.
+However, the pace slackens significantly after the mid-point.
+Redundant scenes, over-dramatic dialogue – somewhere boredom creeps in for a while.
+Even a rather well-executed naming ceremony sequence does not salvage it much.

-According to historians, Mastani was 5 years elder to Bajirao.
+According to historians, Mastani was 5 years elder than Bajirao.
 They met when Bajirao was 25.
 It is about a decade and a half later that they breathed their last.
 While Bajirao and Kashi got married as children and their first offspring (Nana Saheb) was born when the former was 14-15.
-Case in point is that the actors are hardly shown to age, although their children do.
+Amusingly enough, the central players in Bajirao Mastani do not seem to age, although their children do.

-Unlike many, I found the climax quite appropriate.
-For incidents which aren’t exactly recorded, the director closes the story in his trademark style!
-Reminiscent of Devdas’s climactic moment, there couldn’t have been a more effective closure.
-Also, it was indeed thoughtful to have the brilliantly composed ‘Aaj Ibaadat’ in the end credits.
-Though not directly, the song sort of sums up the essence of the tale.
-We leave the auditorium with a sense of having experienced an era, its people and the works but not exactly with a heavy lump in our throats – which is okay!.
-After all, we get to see the filmmaker’s labour of love – that was kept in the backburner for a decade.
+The climax of the Bhansali epic fits just right for the way its screenplay builds up.
+For incidents that aren’t exactly recorded, it is justifiable to see the writer-director close the story in his trademark style.
+Reminiscent of Devdas’s climactic moment, there couldn’t have been a more effective end to the film.
+Additionally, it was a thoughtful move to integrate the brilliantly written and composed ‘Aaj Ibaadat’ in the end credits as it sums up the essence of the tale.
+We leave the auditorium with a sense of having experienced an era, its people, and the works but not exactly with a heavy lump in our throats – which is okay.
+After all, we get to see the filmmaker’s labor of love that was kept on the back burner for over a decade.
 Perhaps the script waited for the right cast and this was it.
-Though Rani Mukerji as Kashibai wouldn’t have hurt at all 😉
+Though Rani Mukerji as Kashibai wouldn’t have hurt at all.

 Images Courtesy: Eros Entertainment and Bhansali Productions